Publisher: Activision Blizzard

 You don’t just fight in Japan though you also fight on the European front as the Russians overtaking the Reichstag all the way to planting the flag yourself.
 If this isn’t enough to sell you try out the air mission where you’re shooting down Japanese boats and pulling in survivors of the Pearl Harbor bombing on your way back home from Japan.
 If that’s not exciting enough…oh boy I don’t know what is.

 What makes the return to WWII so great isn’t just the new content or the cinematic gameplay.
-It’s the detail put into the level design, the characters, the ambiance, the dialog, the voice acting it is all top notch and not even the first CoD had this much detail put into it.
+It’s the detail put into the level design, the characters, the ambiance, the dialog, and the voice acting it is all top-notch, and not even the first CoD had this much detail put into it.
 After playing WaW you will WANT more WWII games and this is the revival we’ve all been dying for (sorry MoH Airborne was TERRIBLE).
-If the single player isn’t enough to sell you how about multiplayer?
+If the single-player isn’t enough to sell you how about multiplayer?